Knoxville (musical): Production history

 The show was announced on February 6, 2019, with a concert reading held in New York City featuring Claybourne Elder.
 The musical was originally scheduled to premiere in the spring of 2020 at Asolo Repertory Theatre in Sarasota, Florida, however these plans were cancelled due to the COVID-19 pandemic.
 The project was conceived by Galati who enlisted the music team of Ahrens and Flaherty to help construct the show.
 Rescheduling the show took nearly two years until 2022 when it was announced to be part of Asolo's 2022–2023 season.
 The world premiere was held from April 23 through May 11, 2022.
 The show was choreographed by Josh Rhodes.

 An Original Cast Album was recorded and released on October 21, 2022.

 Galati died on January 2, 2023, months after the world premiere of the project.

 The University of Tennessee in Knoxville premiered the first university production of the show in September 2024 at the Clarence Brown Theatre.

+The musical, now under the title All the Way Home, will premiere in New York in April 2027 as part of The York Theatre's NEW2NY Series, which presents limited runs of new musicals in development.